tillaq/user_activity_analytics_platforms/README.md

 Tracks how many unique users reach each stage and where drop-offs occur

 ## Data Generation
-To mirror real analytics pipelines, the project generates synthetic event data rather than using pre-aggregated datasets:
+The event data was pre-populated to simulate realistic user behavior, allowing the project to focus on analytics design and MongoDB usage rather than data simulation.

-- 100,000+ events
+- 100,000+ user activity events
 - Multiple users and sessions
-- Realistic time distribution
+- Realistic time distribution across days
 - Natural drop-off between funnel stages

-This approach reflects how analytics platforms ingest raw events in production systems
+This approach reflects how analytics platforms typically ingest raw event data in production systems.

 ## Tools Used
 - **Python**